anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter02.rst

    * - Security LCM
      - sec.lcm.009
-     - The Platform **must** be able to update the tag of newly instantiated, suspended, hibernated, migrated and restarted images with relevant geolocation (geographical) information.
+     - The Platform **must** be able to update the tag of newly instantiated, suspended, hibernated, migrated and restarted images with relevant geolocation (geographic) information.
      -
    * - Security LCM
      - sec.lcm.010